-When a sample fluoresces during an x-ray diffraction (XRD) experiment, the resulting errors in the quantitative results may render the experiment meaningless.
+When a sample fluoresces during a powder x-ray diffraction (XRD) experiment, the resulting errors in the quantitative results may render the experiment meaningless.
 Fluorescence is especially common in measurements performed with a copper x-ray tube on samples that contain iron.

 Many tout the use of diffracted beam monochromators or energy-discriminating detectors as means to clean up the signal, but sample fluorescence indicates that microabsorption effects will be present – and microabsorption almost invariably causes errors in the results.